Andrettin/Wyrmsun/readme.txt

 * Factions
 - Fixed the requirements string for the Shadowcharm Clan faction.
+- Renamed the "Goth Tribe" to "Gothic Tribe", the "Ostrogoth Tribe" to "Ostrogothic Tribe" and the "Visigoth Tribe" to "Visigothic Tribe".

 * Map Editor
 - Fixed crash which occurred when pressing the "OK" button in the player properties dialog.